g3lasio/owlfenc/replit.md

 # Legal Document & Permit Management Platform

 ## Overview
 This project is an AI-powered legal document and permit management platform featuring Mervin AI, an autonomous intelligent agent.
-The platform streamlines complex legal and permit processes by automating tasks, such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
-This offers significant market potential by evolving Mervin AI from a chatbot into a capable intelligent agent.
+The platform streamlines complex legal and permit processes by automating tasks such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
+Its purpose is to evolve Mervin AI from a chatbot into a capable intelligent agent, offering significant market potential in legal and permit management.

 ## User Preferences
 - Respuestas técnicas y detalladas cuando se requiera análisis